Social Media Algorithms and Mental Health: What You Really Need to Know

 The Ubiquity of Social Media

 I don’t know about you, but I can barely go an hour without scrolling.
-Whether it's checking memes, catching up on news, or watching random dog videos I’m in it.
+Whether it's checking memes, catching up on news, or watching random dog videos, I’m in it.
 Social media is literally everywhere, woven into our daily lives like morning coffee ☕ or playlists.

-How Social Media Algorithms Work ๐ค๐ก
+How Social Media Algorithms Work 🤖💡

 Alright, so what exactly are these algorithms?
 They're basically smart computer programs that figure out what content you’ll probably like based on what you’ve clicked, liked, or spent time staring at.
+They’re powered by machine learning, which means they get smarter the more you use the platform.

 -